-- Interval-contingent protocol.
 You pick regular, predetermined intervals for participants to report.
-For example, they can make a note every 3 hours throughout their workday.
+For example, they can make a note every three hours throughout their workday.
 This is most useful if the behavior you’re trying to observe isn’t situation dependent, if you’re not sure when the situation you’re hoping to observe will occur, when you want a more general picture of someone’s day-to-day life, or when you’re worried about having an adequate event frequency.

 Important disclaimer: If you’re using a set research tool like dscout to run a diary study, you can go ahead and skip this step.
 Your participants should be familiar with the platform, and will likely have experience logging and recording for longitudinal studies.
 You won’t need to actively recruit, prep, set expectations, or hand hold—and incentives will likely be processed through the app.
 Give this section a skim, or head straight to step 2.

 Once you’ve recruited the best possible people, you’ll need to equip them to do the best possible job.
 A few tactics that can help:

 1. Schedule an onboarding call to set expectations